Q&A: What Do I Need for Winter Hiking?

 This tip’s harder to follow for new trails (again, research!), but generally speaking, a major change in the trail’s landscape is an ideal time to add a layer.
 Two examples:

 You’re headed up a mountain where most of the trail is in the shelter of the trees, but the last mile is above treeline.
 When you see the tell-tale signs of the trees becoming thin, short, and stubby, pull out your next layer.
-Passing the treeline generally means a drop in temperature, and often introduces the wind, so putting that layer on right before you exist can save you a nasty chill.
+Passing the treeline generally means a drop in temperature, and often introduces the wind, so putting that layer on right before you exit can save you a nasty chill.
 I typically put on my gloves and hat at this point, if they’re not already on.

 Your trail has been winding along for a while, then takes a sudden left-hand turn, and what was a quiet (if effort-heavy) stroll uphill in a lovely calm becomes a wind tunnel.
 You can see the trail continue up relatively straight a long distance, and the wind’s blowing right at you.
 A good time to pull out a layer.